How to Read Vladimir Putin

 Putin is being consistent with his training.
 His thought process is not driven by Western principles, but, rather, realpolitik.
 Putin carefully calculates the potential costs and benefits of his actions well before acting, and accurately assessed there would be few meaningful costs attributable to annexing Crimea.

-Our best guess is that Putin is smart enough not go any further in attempting to militarily manipulate the order of Russia’s western flank.
+Our best guess is that Putin is smart enough not to go any further in attempting to militarily manipulate the order of Russia’s western flank.
 Given NATO’s mutual defence pact, it is inconceivable that Putin would invade Estonia, Latvia or Lithuania, and he also knows that an invasion of Ukraine’s eastern provinces would probably be met with a military response from Ukraine.
 For that reason, he will consolidate his gains in Crimea, satisfied with the knowledge that he got what was most important to him at relatively little cost, and that he exercised his plan with precision and bravado.

 If you're interested in writing for International Policy Digest - please send us an email via firstname.lastname@example.org